icannos/gpu-project/readme.md

 ├── benchmark_solver.py		// Pyton script which run multiple time the benchmark to make a csv file ├── CMakeLists.txt
 ├── compile.sh			// Compile all the needed files
-├── ide_params.h		// Just something to help IDE to work ├── LDLt.cu			// The factorization source code
+├── ide_params.h		// A hack to allow autocompletion with fancy IDE ├── LDLt.cu			// The factorization source code
 ├── LDLt.h			// Facto header
 ├── main_solve.cu		// Solve a system and display the result